matthiaszimmermann/golem-python/src/sdk/README.md

-# Golem DB
+# Golem DB SDK

-Golem DB is a flexible, permissioned entity storage and management system designed for decentralized and distributed applications.
-It provides a robust model for creating, updating, querying, and managing entities, each of which can store binary data, structured annotations, and rich metadata.
-The system is built to support both simple and advanced use cases, from personal asset management to complex multi-party workflows.
+Golem DB is a permissioned storage system for decentralized apps, supporting flexible entities with binary data, annotations, and metadata.

+The Golem DB SDK is the official Python library for interacting with Golem DB networks.
+It offers a type-safe, developer-friendly API for managing entities, querying data, subscribing to events, and offchain verification—ideal for both rapid prototyping and production use.

 ## Benefits of Golem DB